C1.1 Identify and describe repeating, growing, and shrinking patterns, including patterns found in real-life contexts

 Skill: Recognizing and Describing Repeating Patterns

-In addition, it is important for students "read" the pattern by naming and touching each consecutive element of the pattern so that they are aware of the repetition.
+One way to help students "read" a pattern is to have them name and touch each consecutive element of the pattern so that they notice the repetition.

-For example, in the image below, the student has created a pattern where the beginning is a yellow hexagon with an orange square on top of it and the end is two green triangles, each having one vertex touch a vertex of the other triangle.
+For example, in the image below, the student has created a pattern where the beginning is a yellow hexagon with an orange square on top of it and the end is two green triangles, each with one vertex touching a vertex of the other triangle.

-From Kindergarten through to the end of the Junior division, the patterns that students explore and create must be increasingly complex.
-From the primary division through to the end of the junior division, the patterns that students explore and create must be increasingly complex.
+From Kindergarten through to the end of the Junior Division, the patterns that students explore and create become increasingly complex.
 The following are suggestions for increasing the complexity of repeating patterns:

 Example